Jesus-Vazquez-A/Insurence/README.md

 We observe 4 "clusters":

-* The first is for healthy people who do not smoke are healthy, as a consequence they do not have severe medical problems.
+* The first is for healthy people who do not smoke are healthy, as a consequence they do not have severe medical problems.It maintains a linear relationship with age, that is, age is proportional to medical position.

 * People who do not smoke but have significant health problems.